dannash100/data-processing-js/README.md

 - modular with no hard dependencies on one another
 - allows for rearrangement and clean scalability
 - support mutiple file formats by wireing together modular import and export code

+## Acquire
+*see acquire/exercises and acquire/toolkit for importing data from text file formats and databases*